 - Review the provisions of your advance health care directive to ensure they are current and reflect your wishes.

 - Review and update your will to ensure that it reflects your current goals and needs and appoints someone who is available to serve as the personal representative of your estate.

 - Review the beneficiary designations on your various assets.
 Typically, assets such as life insurance policies, retirement accounts, and certain types of bank accounts allow you to name a beneficiary to receive the asset when you die.
 This avoids the need for the asset to pass through the probate administration process if you are to die.

 - Consider adding a living trust to your estate plan or updating your existing trust.
 Your trust can include specific provisions that address what should happen with your assets in the event you become incapacitated.
 You can include guidelines for your trustees that state your needs and wishes during any period of incapacity.
 The trustee will have authority to manage the assets in your trust without court involvement.
 You can also include a provision that dictates exactly how and when you should be deemed to be incapacitated.

+A dementia diagnosis may mean you will lack capacity to update your estate plan in the near future.
+It is important to update your estate plan to address your needs.
 Modifying an estate plan requires the guidance of an experienced attorney.
 To learn more, we encourage you to contact us today at (714) 459-5481.